mariusrubo/Unity-Humanoid-Walk-To-Goal/README.md

 # Purpose
-These scripts allow Unity 3D beginners to make a humanoid character walk to a goal in a natural way.
+These scripts allow you to make a humanoid character walk to a goal in a natural way.
 The character will:
 * first turn round if the goal is located behind the character
 * walk to the goal at a specified speed, smoothly avoiding obstacles specified in the Navigation Mesh
-* slow down when approaching the goal, and stop in front of it at a specified distance!
+* slow down when approaching the goal, and stop in front of it at a specified distance

 ![alt tag](https://github.com/mariusrubo/Unity-Humanoid-Walk-To-Goal/blob/master/WalkTo.jpg)